 Skip to main content

-ROSbot 2R is an autonomous, open source robot platform for research and quick prototyping use cases.
+ROSbot 2R / 2 PRO is an autonomous, open source robot platform designed for research and rapid prototyping use cases.
 It can be used as a learning platform for Robot Operating System (ROS) as well as a base for a variety of robotic applications like inspection robots, custom service robots etc.

 Unboxing